 Use data on the number of illiterates or multiply the respective population by one minus the literacy rate.

-Number of illiterates or the respective population and literacy rate.
+Number of illiterates by age-group, or the population by age-group and the corresponding literacy rate.

-The higher the illiterate population of the country, the greater the need to expand primary education and adult literacy programmes.
-When disaggregated by geographical locations, it can pinpoint the areas needing most literacy efforts, and policies may be set to target such efforts at priority population groups of a particular gender and age group(s).
+The higher the illiterates population of the country, the greater the need to expand primary education and adult literacy programmes.
+When disaggregated by geographical locations, this indicator can pinpoint the areas needing most literacy efforts, and policies may be set to target such efforts at priority population groups of a particular gender and age group(s).

 Some countries apply definitions and criteria for literacy which are different from the international standards, or equate persons with no schooling to illiterates, or change definitions between censuses.
 Some assessments of literacy may also rely on self-reporting, possibly reducing accuracy.
 In countries where nearly all individuals have completed basic education, the literacy rate provides limited information on the variance of literacy skills in the population.